timraay/Barricade/README.md

 When appealing your ban, you should first reach out to the community that created the original report.
 If they accept your appeal, they can revoke the report and get all subsequent bans from the other servers removed.

 That being said, you can still reach out to each individual community.
 While they cannot remove your ban from other servers, if enough communities unban you, the report can also be revoked that way.

+### Who reviews reports?

+When a report is made, each community individually decides whether to ban the player or not.
+Players are never banned on your server without manual approval from your own admins.
+Do note that when a report is revoked, all subsequent bans will automatically be revoked - without requiring approval.

 ### As an admin, can I transfer ownership to myself?